Hurricane Norma makes landfall near Mexico's Los Cabos and Tammy hits tiny Barbuda in the Caribbean

 Airports were closed.
 San Jose del Cabo airport director Francisco Villaseñor said he expected flights to resume by midday Sunday.

-The U.S. National Hurricane Center said Tammy came ashore Saturday night with 85 mph (140 kmh) winds.
-The hurricane was moving north-northwest at 10 mph (17 kmh) and was centered 35 miles (55 kilometers) north of Antigua.
+The U.S. National Hurricane Center said Tammy came ashore Saturday night with 85 mph (140 kph) winds.
+The hurricane was moving north-northwest at 10 mph (17 kph) and by late Saturday was centered 15 miles (25 kilometers) north-northwest of Barbuda.

-Hurricane warnings were in effect for the islands of Antigua, Barbuda, Anguilla, St. Martin and St. Barthelmy.
+Hurricane warnings remained in effect for the islands of Barbuda, Anguilla, St. Martin and St. Barthelmy.
+The warning was lifted for Antigua.

 The hurricane center said that “heavy rainfall and flooding (are) likely over much of the Lesser Antilles.”